PeterDrake/drakepedia/development_tools/git.md

 ```
 git log --pretty=oneline --graph --all
 ```
 Each line represents one commit.
 It shows the hash (a number that identifies the state of the files) and the commit message.
-Some additional information like `HEAD -> master` tells you which one is the current commit.
+Some additional information like `HEAD -> main` tells you which one is the current commit.

 For a example to work with, suppose the output of the log command looks like this:
 ```
-* b3615564012377ecab73e0b693aa7542f84e39df (HEAD -> master) My poem is now twice as long
+* b3615564012377ecab73e0b693aa7542f84e39df (HEAD -> main) My poem is now twice as long
 * 456b316a09a835b22b8822c0f1fd0906c12ae2a5 Initial project version
 ```
 If you want to go back to the previous version, do something like this: